Did you know the Money tree you own has fantastic meaning in Feng Shui and symbolizes affluence and nobility to anyone who cares for it?

 |Availability||Sold through exotic plant sellers|

-Although native to the Americas, it traveled thousands of miles to Taiwan and East Asian countries, where it is considered a prized possession and sold for hundreds of dollars.
+Although native to the Americas, the Money tree has traveled thousands of miles to Taiwan and East Asian countries as a prized possession and sold for hundreds of dollars.

 Money Tree or Money Plant: Confusion Solved!

-As previously mentioned, many novice gardeners confuse a Money plant with a Money tree plant because both plants signify the same purpose -good fortune.
+Many novice gardeners confuse a Money plant with a Money tree plant because both plants signify the same purpose – good fortune.

-However, they share some traits as both houseplants are grown indoors and possess Feng shui benefits.
+However, they share some traits as both houseplants grown indoors possess Feng shui benefits.

-In fact, both plants are widely regarded by gardeners in South Asia, East Asia, and Southeast Asia, which may tell why they are often interchangeably used.
+Most gardeners in South Asia, East Asia, and Southeast Asia highly praise the plant, which may explain why they are often interchangeable.